MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 |[Set-AIPAuthentication](/powershell/module/azureinformationprotection/set-aipauthentication)|Label files non-interactively, for example by using a script that runs on a schedule.|

-In addition, the [Azure Information Protection scanner](../deploy-use/deploy-aip-scanner.md) (currently in preview), uses cmdlets to install and configure a service on Windows Server.
+In addition, the [Azure Information Protection scanner](../deploy-use/deploy-aip-scanner.md) uses cmdlets to install and configure a service on Windows Server.
 This scanner then lets you discover, classify, and protect files on data stores.

 For a list of all the cmdlets and their corresponding help, see [AzureInformationProtection Module](/powershell/module/azureinformationprotection).
 Within a PowerShell session, type `Get-Help <cmdlet name> -online` to see the latest help.